Built Different: Tactile Perception to Overcome Cross-Embodiment Capability Differences in Collaborative Manipulation

 \subsection{Tactile Representations}

-We found a shear-field based representation $\shearfield$ to be far more successful for our purposes than the raw GelSlim image representation $\gelimage$.
-Both representations are shown in Fig.~\ref{fig:teaser}. $\gelimage$ contains 6 channels for the RGB images $\image$ of the left and right GelSlims, while $\shearfield$ contains 6 channels for the horizontal component $\horizontal$, vertical component $\vertical$, and divergence $\divergence$ of the shear-field of the GelSlims:
+To learn a tactile-informed policy that (1) mimics compliant behavior and (2) generalizes well across embodiments, we require a structured representation of sensor feedback.

-To derive the shear-field components from raw GelSlim RGB images $\image$, we used the \textbf{open-cv2} library.
-Our method uses a function $\optflowfunc$ which calculates the optical flow components from the undeformed frame $\image_0$ to the deformed frame $\image_\DI$.
-The divergence is approximated discretely from the components:
+The GelSlim 4.0 sensor \cite{gelslim4} we use in this work enables high-resolution tactile sensing in the form of raw RGB images $\image$.
+To derive the shear-displacement tensor from these images, we used the \textbf{open-cv2} Python library.
+A function $\optflowfunc$ calculates the optical flow components from the undeformed image $\image_0$ to the deformed image $\image_\DI$.
+We then use the Python library \textbf{naturalHHD} \cite{bha2014} to estimate the solenoidal ($\sol$) and irrotational ($\irr$) components of the Helmholtz-Hodge decomposition (HHD) \cite{hel1858}, where: